A review of Velassaru Maldives, a relax and chic island ideal for perfect Maldives holidays

 Worth saying that service at Velassaru was exceptional – everything was easy, everyone was smiling and it worked like clockwork.

-What to do at Velassaru?
+Things to do at Velassaru Maldives

 If you are worried about going to the Maldives and ‘having nothing to do’, I need to assure you of one thing: Maldives time goes extra fast, and if you throw in lunch and a spa appointment at say 5pm, there really isn’t a lot of time for sunbathing.